bernardo1024/Sanwaf-UI-2-Server/README.md

-# Sanwaf Overview
+# Sanwaf Framework Overview
-Sanwaf is a declarative data validation framework that secures your UI & Server
+ Sanwaf is a declarative data validation framework that secures your UI & Server without writing any code

 - [Sanwaf-UI](https://github.com/bernardo1024/Sanwaf-UI) is a Sanitation Web Application Firewall that runs on the Browser